harisont/kappanneo/README.md

 # about me

-###### this is the closest thing to a website/social-network profile iF'll ever have the patience to *maybe* maintain. let's see how it goes ...
+###### this is the closest thing to a website/social-network profile i'll ever have the patience to *maybe* maintain. let's see how it goes ...

 **in short**: i'm an italian [guy](https://en.pronouns.page/@kappanneo) who was able to see outside the italian cultural bubble and eventually managed to escape to sweden ([cv](https://github.com/Kappanneo/CV/releases/latest/download/CV.pdf)). check out also my [sambo](https://sverigesradio.se/artikel/what-does-it-mean-to-be-a-sambo-in-sweden)'s github: [harisont](../../../../harisont)